 Nonresidents: Nonresidents using their OHVs in Montana must purchase a Nonresident Annual Use Permit, which is valid for the calendar year (January 1 – December 31).
-Residents of Idaho and North Dakota are exempt.
+Residents of North Dakota are exempt.
 The Nonresident Annual Use Permit allows OHV use on trails only.
 OHVs must be street legal to be ridden on roads.

 A Nonresident Temporary Use Permit costs $35 and is available through the Montana Fish, Wildlife & Parks Online Licensing Service, or at any FWP office, (See locations).
 You can purchase your permit in person at these locations: OHV Nonresident Annual Use Permit Vendors ( 212 KB).

 Laws and Regulations for Operating an OHV in Montana